Gopinath Pillai: Career

-Business career
+Pillai served the first chairman of NTUC FairPrice after its establishment in 1983, a position he held until 1993.
+He remains as a Trustee of NTUC FairPrice.

 Pillai launched KSP Group along with two of his friends, Sat Pal Khattar and Haider Sithawalla, and holds the post of a Director of the company.
 The company has since been rebranded as KSP Investments Private Limited, and serves as the holding company for Pillai's business investments.
 He is reported to have invested in a number of businesses and holds positions in many of them.
 He is the executive chairman of Savant Infocomm, an IT company, Playware Studios Pte Ltd and holds the chairmanship of companies such as Windmill International Private Limited and Gateway Distriparks Limited and one of its subsidiaries, Snowman Logistics Limited.
 He is the director of another Gateway Distriparks subsidiary, Gateway Rail Freight Limited and JTC Consultancy Services (Holdings) Private Limited.
 He is also the director of AEC Edu Group Private Limited and holds directorship of two of its subsidiaries, AEC College and AEC Education Plc.

-Social career

 Pillai is the chairman of the Management Board of the Institute of South Asian Studies, a National University of Singapore-funded research institute.
 He also holds the post of the deputy chairman of Ang Mo Kio-Thye Hua Kwan Hospital a healthcare centre in Singapore for rehabilitative care.

+Public career

+Pillai's diplomatic career started with his assignment with the Government Parliamentary Committee on Defence and Foreign Affairs in the 1980s.
+In 1990, he was appointed as Singapore's Non-Resident Ambassador to Iran, a post he held until 2008.
+He later served as Singapore's High Commissioner to Pakistan.
+Pillai is a former Ambassador-at-Large at the Ministry of Foreign Affairs.

 Awards and recognitions

 Pillai, a recipient of the Meritorious Award and Friend of Labour Award from National Trades Union Congress (NTUC) and Distinguished Alumni Award from the National University of Singapore, received the MCD Award from the Ministry of Community Development and Sports in 1998.
 In 1999, he received the Public Service Star Award.
 Singapore Computer Society conferred on him the Friend of IT Award in 2001 and the Singaporean government honoured Pillai, in 2009, with the National Day Award.
 The Indian government included him in the Republic Day honours list in 2012 for the civilian honour of Padma Shri.

 In August 2022, he was conferred the Darjah Utama Bakti Cemerlang (Distinguished Service Order) by the Singapore government.